billchuong2018/IIoT-Solution-for-Saltwater-intrusion-/README.md

 ### What's the problem?

+1) The real-world problem you identified

+- Saltwater intrusion rises from downstream from 10 km to 200 km

+- Farmer does not know and they use river water to feed the rice field and fruit field, then the big damage to field and fruit

+- A lot of Hydropower plant in upstream and water reservoir to keep the water in upstream with impact more than 10 millions water in Mekong Delta

+2) PROBLEM 1 : SALTWATER INTRUSION DURING DEC – JUNE AT VIET NAM EVERY YEAR

-Saltwater intrusion with a salinity rate of four grammes per litter is expected to enter 50-95 kilometers deep into the delta’s main rivers
+- Saltwater intrusion with a salinity rate of four grammes per litter is expected to enter 50-95 kilometers deep into the delta’s main rivers

-Example : Can Tho City ( Viet Nam )  is nearly 100 kilometer from the sea. read 3,500 parts per thousand (ppt), normal water of less than 250 ppt.
+- Example : Can Tho City ( Viet Nam )  is nearly 100 kilometer from the sea. read 3,500 parts per thousand (ppt), normal water of less than 250 ppt.

-On 2016, 600,000 people lost access to freshwater, while 160,000 hectares of paddy were destroyed and 800,000 tons of rice were lost.
+- On 2016, 600,000 people lost access to freshwater, while 160,000 hectares of paddy were destroyed and 800,000 tons of rice were lost.
 Financial damage from that drought hit US$237 million

+3) PROBLEM 2 : ABSENCE OF FLOOD WATER AND LACK OF WATER IN HOT SEASON

+- Mekong Delta region have had to struggle with the absence of flood waters.

+- When annual flooding does not happen or when it’s late, cropping and fishing activities in the Mekong Delta are disrupted.

+- Upstream countries have sought to store water in their dams

 Link of damage picture

 ### How can technology help?

-Schools and teachers can continue to engage with their students through virtual classrooms, and even create interactive spaces for classes.
-As parents face a new situation where they may need to homeschool their children, finding appropriate online resources is important as well.
+- Measure the Seawater intrusion contain in Water and put this value in Monitoring.
+Then sending the alarm to Farm

+- Setting the automation function from River Pump to switch to River Water  Treatment station or Well pump station

+- Compare the water contain with experience data from Senior Farmer OR predict data by machine learning for Seawater intrusion contain

 ### The idea

-This IIoT solution aims to help farmers, particularly those in adapting climate change, monitor saltwater intrusion data and adapt their crop strategies to optimize water usage.
+- This IIoT solution aims to help farmers, particularly those in adapting climate change, monitor saltwater intrusion data and adapt their crop strategies to optimize water usage.
 Beside that we will use automation irrigation when they saltwater intrusion is over permission than the pump will switch on from river pump to Saltwater treatment pump to save the water and protect the crop

-Climate change with sea water rising and keeping the water for  Hydropower Plant and Reservoir of upstream countries are causing farmers to reconsider the crops by alarm of saltwater intrusion water level and automation irrigation, but they are aware of what crops will have a big damage in the new circumstances, according to the changing water availability.
+- Climate change with sea water rising and keeping the water for  Hydropower Plant and Reservoir of upstream countries are causing farmers to reconsider the crops by alarm of saltwater intrusion water level and automation irrigation, but they are aware of what crops will have a big damage in the new circumstances, according to the changing water availability.

-Awareness and education of suitable IoT solution with IBM Service in order to make the farmer to reduce the loss  with a good yield, will help farmers make water-friendly choices and control the loss of their crop.
+- Awareness and education of suitable IoT solution with IBM Service in order to make the farmer to reduce the loss  with a good yield, will help farmers make water-friendly choices and control the loss of their crop.

-To achieve these goals we propose the creation of a framework full IIoT solution from IBM Cloud Service and Maple Smart Control full solution to create solutions focused on MONITOR AND CONTROL saltwater intrusion and automation irrigation for farmers affected by climate change around the world.
+- To achieve these goals we propose the creation of a framework full IIoT solution from IBM Cloud Service and Maple Smart Control full solution to create solutions focused on MONITOR AND CONTROL saltwater intrusion and automation irrigation for farmers affected by climate change around the world.

-The framework will also target the Agricultural and Aquaculture sectors, also known as IIoT technology for real time and automation control as well as applying the experiences from senior farmers data for Machine Training or predict saltwater instruction when we have enough data for Machine Learning .
+- The framework will also target the Agricultural and Aquaculture sectors, also known as IIoT technology for real time and automation control as well as applying the experiences from senior farmers data for Machine Training or predict saltwater instruction when we have enough data for Machine Learning .

-We intend to do the pilot project at 3 points at Mekong Delta with this solution in order to reduce the damage for farmer on 2021.
+- We intend to do the pilot project at 3 points at Mekong Delta with this solution in order to reduce the damage for farmer on 2021.
 We need the support from IBM and UN for this project will come true.

 ## Demo video